 Be mindful of tax implications

 If one of your objectives is to receive a tax deduction through charitable giving, speak to your accountant and understand which threshold you need to meet.
-First Republic’s 2018 year-end tax checklist can help you organize the different aspects of your finances and see where charitable giving fits in.

 Given some of the new limitations of the Tax Cuts and Jobs Act of 2017 (TCJA), some taxpayers may find that “bunching” their deductions results in more efficient income tax planning.
 By bunching, the taxpayer is carefully timing discretionary medical and/or charitable contributions to be incurred in a year where these deductions will serve them better from an overall income tax perspective.